 45. Babysitting and nannying

 Many college students make money by babysitting or becoming part-time nannies.
-My editor was a part-time nanny all through her college years and made $20 an hour plus bonuses and gifts.

 It’s easier than ever to find childcare gigs with Care.com, which puts babysitters and nannies in touch with parents in their area.